apollographql/apollo-server/docs/source/requests.md

 If you send a batched request, Apollo Server responds with a corresponding array of GraphQL responses.

+Allowing batched requests can be toggled through the `allowBatchedHttpRequests` flag in the Apollo Server Options.

 ## GET requests

 Apollo Server also accepts GET requests for queries (but not mutations).
 With a GET request, query details (`query`, `operationName`, `variables`) are provided as URL query parameters.
 The `variables` option is a URL-escaped JSON object.